 Community IT Innovators is the only IT firm exclusively focused on serving nonprofits in Washington, D.C.
-As a result of our focus, we’re uniquely positioned to track sector trends.
+As a result of our focus, we’re uniquely positioned to track sector trends, including this Cybersecurity Incident Report summary.

 1. The amount of spam nonprofits receive has increased by 170%.